Osmansiddiquer/symmetric-plaintext-encryption/README.md

 - Choice for encryption and decryption.
 - Symmetric: same key is used for encrypting and decrypting the message.
 - Does NOT add multiple layers of encryption due to the fact that same amount of effort would be needed to break the encryption if multiple ceaser's ciphers are added.
+Although, due its symmetric nature, encryptions using defferent keys can be added on top of one another and then decrypted using keys in reverse order if needed.
 - Whitespace space is also included in the cipher.

 ## USAGE:
 > - Select a choice for encrpyting OR decrypting a message
 > - Enter the string you want to be processed
 > - Enter your key (Create a new key if encrypting)
+## SHORTCOMINGS:
+- Input and Output lengths are the same